keu/docs/software/manage-platform-users.md

 - `entity`: The object or role being operated on
 - `action`: The verb describing the operation being performed on the `entity`

-For example, the `deployment.serviceAccounts.create` permission translates to the ability for a user to create a Deployment-level Service Account.
-To view all available platform permissions and default role configurations, see [Reference: System Permissions](manage-platform-users.md#reference-system-permissions).
+For example, the `deployment.serviceAccounts.create` permission translates to the ability for a user to create a Deployment-level Service account.
+To view all available platform permissions and default role configurations, see [Reference: System permissions](manage-platform-users.md#reference-system-permissions).

 To customize permissions, follow the steps below.

-### Identify a Permission Change
+### Identify a permission change

 <!--- Version-specific -->